Diabetic Nephropathy (Kidney Disease)

 How is diabetic kidney disease diagnosed?

 If you have diabetes, it’s important to be checked regularly for kidney disease.
-To do this, your healthcare provider will monitor the waste products in your blood and urine.
-Your provider will test your urine to check for a protein called albumin.
+To do this, your healthcare provider will keep track of your blood and urine.
+Your provider will test your urine to check for the protein called albumin.
 Normally, urine should not have any albumin.
 Even a small amount of albumin in your urine is a sign of early kidney damage.
 The main waste product checked for in the blood is known as creatinine.
 It's used as a measure of your kidney filtration rate.
 It goes up as your kidneys' ability to filter does down.

 If kidney disease is found, your healthcare provider will address it as part of your diabetes treatment plan.

 What is the treatment for diabetic kidney disease?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.